 The dollar amount of the applicant's medical and remedial expenses, as reported by the MCO care manager, ICA, or ADRC, must be deducted from income when calculating cost share.
-See Section 15.7.3 Medical/Remedial Expenses and Section 20.3.6 Medical or Remedial Expenses.
+See SECTION 15.7.3 MEDICAL/REMEDIAL EXPENSES and SECTION 20.3.6 MEDICAL OR REMEDIAL EXPENSES.

-Note: Care managers should refer to the limitations associated with allowable medical or remedial expenses that are described in Section 27.7.8 Medical/Remedial Expenses and Payments for Non-Covered Services.
+Care managers should refer to the limitations associated with allowable medical or remedial expenses that Note: are described in SECTION 27.7.8 MEDICAL/REMEDIAL EXPENSES AND PAYMENTS FOR NON-COVERED SERVICES.